tinode/chat/docs/API.md

 }
 ```

 It's important to list the URLs in the `head.attachments` field.
-Tinode server uses this field to maintain the uploaded file's use counter.
+MidnightChat server uses this field to maintain the uploaded file's use counter.
 Once the counter drops to zero for the given file (for instance, because a message with the shared URL was deleted or because the client failed to include the URL in the `head.attachments` field), the server will garbage collect the file.
 Only relative URLs should be used.
 Absolute URLs in the `head.attachments` field are ignored.
 The URL value is expected to be the `ctrl.params.url` returned in response to upload.

 ### Downloading

 The serving endpoint `/v0/file/s` serves files in response to HTTP GET requests.
-The client must evaluate relative URLs against this endpoint, i.e. if it receives a URL `mfHLxDWFhfU.pdf` or `./mfHLxDWFhfU.pdf` it should interpret it as a path `/v0/file/s/mfHLxDWFhfU.pdf` at the current Tinode HTTP server.
+The client must evaluate relative URLs against this endpoint, i.e. if it receives a URL `mfHLxDWFhfU.pdf` or `./mfHLxDWFhfU.pdf` it should interpret it as a path `/v0/file/s/mfHLxDWFhfU.pdf` at the current MidnightChat HTTP server.

 _Important!_ As a security measure, the client should not send security credentials if the download URL is absolute and leads to another server.

 ## Push Notifications

-Tinode uses compile-time adapters for handling push notifications.
-The server comes with [Tinode Push Gateway](../server/push/tnpg/), [Google FCM](https://firebase.google.com/docs/cloud-messaging/), and `stdout` adapters.
-Tinode Push Gateway and Google FCM support Android with [Play Services](https://developers.google.com/android/guides/overview) (may not be supported by some Chinese phones), iOS devices and all major web browsers excluding Safari.
+MidnightChat uses compile-time adapters for handling push notifications.
+The server comes with [MidnightChat Push Gateway](../server/push/tnpg/), [Google FCM](https://firebase.google.com/docs/cloud-messaging/), and `stdout` adapters.
+MidnightChat Push Gateway and Google FCM support Android with [Play Services](https://developers.google.com/android/guides/overview) (may not be supported by some Chinese phones), iOS devices and all major web browsers excluding Safari.
 The `stdout` adapter does not actually send push notifications.
 It's mostly useful for debugging, testing and logging.
 Other types of push notifications such as [TPNS](https://intl.cloud.tencent.com/product/tpns) can be handled by writing appropriate adapters.

 If you are writing a custom plugin, the notification payload is the following:
 ```js